blockwatch-cc/tzindex/README.md

 # Blockwatch Tezos Indexer

-© 2020 Blockwatch Data Inc., All rights reserved.
+© 2020-2021 Blockwatch Data Inc., All rights reserved.

 All-in-one zero-conf blockchain indexer for Tezos.
 A fast, convenient and resource friendly way to gain tactical insights and build dapps on top of Tezos.
 Supported by [Blockwatch Data](https://blockwatch.cc), Pro version available on request.

-Talk to us on [Twitter](https://twitter.com/tzstats) or [Discord](https://discord.gg/D5e98Hw).
+For support, talk to us on [Twitter](https://twitter.com/tzstats) or [Discord](https://discord.gg/D5e98Hw).

 **Core Features**

 - indexes and cross-checks full on-chain state
 - feature-rich [REST API](https://tzstats.com/docs/api/index.html) with objects, bulk tables and time-series
-- supports protocols up to Delphi 2.0 (v007)
+- supports protocols up to Edo (v008)
 - auto-detects and locks Tezos network (never mixes data from different networks)
 - indexes all accounts and smart-contracts (including genesis data)
 - follows chain reorgs as they are resolved